David Talbot: By the Light of Burning Dreams: The Triumphs and Tragedies of the Second American Revolution

-In his latest book—co-authored with sister Margaret Talbot and brother-in-law Arthur Allen – Talbot examines transformational periods in the lives of radical leaders of the 1960s and ‘70s.
-The book, Talbot says, is “my final historical effort at understanding what my generation achieved, and what we failed to accomplish, in attempting to move the country fully toward its better angels.”
+In his latest book—co-authored with sister Margaret Talbot and brother-in-law Arthur Allen – Talbot examines transformational periods in the lives of radical leaders of the 1960s and '70s.
+The book, Talbot says, is "my final historical effort at understanding what my generation achieved, and what we failed to accomplish, in attempting to move the country fully toward its better angels."

 The book has been widely praised, including as an inspirational guide for a new generation of activists.
-Jessica Bruder, author of Nomadland, declared, “By the Light of Burning Dreams crackles with the radical energy of the 1960s and 70s.
-It’s a shot in the arm of bold idealism, an indispensable companion for today’s revolutionaries that reminds us what can happen if we dare to believe in – and fight for – a better world."
-And a critic in Kirkus Reviews celebrated the authors’ “sharp reporting and good storytelling….
-(They) devote a chapter to each of seven flashpoints of the 1960s and ’70s that created ‘the second American Revolution.’
+Jessica Bruder, author of Nomadland: Surviving America in the Twenty-First Century, declared, "By the Light of Burning Dreams crackles with the radical energy of the 1960s and 70s.
+It's a shot in the arm of bold idealism, an indispensable companion for today's revolutionaries that reminds us what can happen if we dare to believe in – and fight for – a better world."
+And a critic in Kirkus Reviews celebrated the authors' "sharp reporting and good storytelling….
+(They) devote a chapter to each of seven flashpoints of the 1960s and '70s that created 'the second American Revolution.'
 But an abundance of fresh material gives this book an intergenerational appeal.
-An intelligent and sympathetic reappraisal of the political upheavals of the ’60s and ’70s.”
+An intelligent and sympathetic reappraisal of the political upheavals of the '60s and '70s."

 Personal life

 Talbot is from a media and entertainment family.
 He is the son of longtime character actor and founding member of the Screen Actors Guild, Lyle Talbot, and brother of documentary producer and former child actor Stephen Talbot, of physician Cynthia Talbot of Portland, Oregon, and of journalist Margaret Talbot, a staff writer at The New Yorker.
 Talbot is married to writer Camille Peri, co-editor of the national bestseller Mothers Who Think, with whom he has two children.
 His son Joe Talbot wrote and directed the 2019 film The Last Black Man in San Francisco.

 David Talbot's sister, Margaret, has written a biography of their father, Lyle Talbot, and a memoir of their family life, The Entertainer: Movies, Magic and My Father's Twentieth Century (Riverhead Books, 2012).

+In 2024, Talbot suffered a "severe stroke" that had him "fighting for his life," according to his family.